Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_13.md

 # Summary

-In this chapter we learned about AngularJS filters and how easy they are to use and to read from the HTML.
+In this chapter we learned about Angular 1 filters and how easy they are to use and to read from the HTML.

 In the next step we will learn about Meteor methods, which enables us to run custom logic in the server, beyond the Mongo API and the allow/deny methods.